TTEC (NASDAQ:TTEC) Releases FY 2023 Earnings Guidance

-TTEC (NASDAQ:TTEC – Get Free Report) issued an update on its FY 2023 earnings guidance on Thursday morning.
+TTEC (NASDAQ:TTEC – Get Free Report) updated its FY 2023 earnings guidance on Thursday.
 The company provided earnings per share (EPS) guidance of $2.38-$2.70 for the period, compared to the consensus estimate of $2.54.
 The company issued revenue guidance of $2.47 billion-$2.53 billion, compared to the consensus revenue estimate of $2.50 billion.
 TTEC also updated its FY23 guidance to $2.38-2.70 EPS.

 TTEC Stock Down 2.0 %